-You, as a security analyst, work on financial analysis of companies.
-The dividend yield, PE ratio, Debt-Equity ratio, Net worth, Price to book ratio, you name it and the ratio throws figures at you.
+You, as a security analyst, work on the financial analysis of companies.
+The dividend yield, PE ratio, Debt-Equity ratio, Net worth, Price to book ratio, you name it, and the ratio throws figures at you.
 The crux is not the numbers but the interpretation of it.

 Lesson: Do not go for a complex model unless it is required.